 If you want more advanced ways to run ActivityWatch (including running it without aw-qt), check out the “Running” section of Installing from source.

-If you are running GNOME 3 or another desktop that does not support system trays, or if for some reason Qt can’t be used on your machine, read the Installing on GNOME section.
+If you are running GNOME 3 or another desktop environment that does not support system trays, or if for some reason Qt can’t be used on your machine, read Running on GNOME.

-If you are using a proxy, activitywatch will not work by default.
-To circumvent this you can set the environment variable
+If you are using a proxy ActivityWatch might not work out of the box.
+To fix this you can set the environment variable

 Autostart is set up automatically by the Windows installer and for Arch Linux by the AUR package (if your desktop environment supports XDG Autostart).